Leaky Gut Syndrome: A Gateway to Developing New Adult Food Allergies?

 Why Are Adult Food Allergies on the Rise?

-- Changes in diet and food processing — Modern diets sometimes include higher levels of processed foods, additives, and novel ingredients
+- Changes in diet and food processing — Modern diets sometimes include higher levels of processed foods, additives, and novel ingredients that may influence gut health.

-- Stress and lifestyle factors — Chronic stress can sometimes affect the gut-brain axis and may influence immune function
+- Stress and lifestyle factors — Chronic stress can sometimes affect the gut-brain axis and may influence immune function.

 - Antibiotic use and microbiome disruption — Alterations to the gut microbiome have been linked in some studies to changes in immune tolerance.
-Conditions such as SIBO and histamine intolerance may also be relevant

-- Environmental exposures — Pollution, household chemicals, and other environmental factors are being studied for their potential effects on gut barrier integrity
+- Environmental exposures — Pollution, household chemicals, and other environmental factors are being studied for their potential effects on gut barrier integrity.

 How Might Leaky Gut Syndrome Relate to New Food Allergies?